utsav0/daily-dev-tips/src/pages/posts/git-basics-branches-and-strategies.md

 This command will reset you to the master branch.
 You can use any branch name instead of master.

 And that wraps up branches in Git.
-I hope you learned something about Gitflow and how to make your first own branch.
+I hope you learned about Gitflow and how to make your first branch.

 You can view my [branches on GitHub](https://github.com/rebelchris/git-test/branches).